arpinarula/AssurityAPI/README.md

 # AssurityAPI
 Acceptance Criteria validation from API

-Click AssurityAPI folder inside the AssurityAPI repository to view files

 # ASSURITY ASSIGNMENT
 The provided project  validates API Values against a given Acceptance Criteria as a part of assessment for Assurity